For the bed is shorter than that a man can stretch himself on it: and the covering narrower than that he can wrap himself in it.

 The world speaks these days of finding your true self, and being true to yourself, as the height of morality.
 How absolutely foolish, yet this is the bed that the “wise ones” of this world will have you sleep on!
 That is certainly not the answer.
 The world in its wisdom knew not God, and all of the wisdom of this world still does not.

 To continue still, the world’s best education will give no lasting comfort either.
 While having knowledge beats being ignorant, the world’s educational systems have taught us that their universities are an end in themselves.
-They have done such a good job of it that graduates leave with a huge debt that they demand others pay for.
+They have done such a good job of it that graduates leave with a huge debt for which they demand others pay.
 And what is the gain?
 Very many, even from Christian homes and backgrounds leave college as atheists (godless) or agnostic, which is interestingly from the Greek word ἀγνοέω, “agneo”, which is translated “ignorant”.

 But even if this is not the case, the wisdom from the best of this world’s institution will leave us sleeping on that bed that is too short.